Schiacciata

 - 1

 To prepare the oil-infused schiacciata, start by pouring the Manitoba flour and 00 flour into a bowl.
-Get your hands dirty with flour and crumble the fresh yeast, then pour in some of the cold water, reserving some.
+Get your hands dirty with flour and crumble the fresh yeast, then pour in some of the cold water, reserving some for later.

 - 2

-Start kneading with a wooden spoon and pour in the remaining water, continuing to knead.
+Start kneading with a wooden spoon and pour in the remaining water, continuing to knead until the dough changes consistency.

 - 3

-Pour in the oil, incorporating it with the wooden spoon, and then the honey.
+Pour in the oil, incorporating it with the wooden spoon, followed by the honey.
+Continue kneading until the dough becomes slightly soft and sticky.

 - 4

-Continue kneading until the dough changes consistency and becomes slightly soft and sticky.
-Then, lightly moisten your hands and knead by hand: work by lifting one edge and bringing it to the center, repeating for a few minutes.
+Lightly moisten your hands and knead by hand: work by lifting one edge and bringing it to the center for a few minutes.

 - 5

-Incorporate the salt and then transfer the dough to a greased bowl, cover with plastic wrap, and let it rise for about 90 minutes, or until it has doubled, keeping it in the oven with the light on or under a blanket.
+Incorporate the salt and then transfer the dough to a greased bowl, cover with plastic wrap, and let it rise for about 90 minutes, or until doubled.
+Keep it in the oven with the light on or under a blanket.

 - 6

-After the time has passed, lightly wet the work surface and also moisten your hands, then pour the dough onto the surface and give it 3 reinforcing folds.
-The movement to make is simple: lift with your hands from the center.
+After rising, lightly wet the work surface and your hands, then pour the dough onto the surface and give it 3 reinforcing folds: lift from the center, place the lower end on the surface while rejoining the upper end on top, repeat for the other two sides.

 - 7